SeaBa55/msu_bc_homework_2/README.md

 portfolio_sa_v2.6 - Added relative link to the for my pictue in the about section (index.html line 94) "about" Removed img selector and its properties (style.css lines 32-34); Added padding to my image to give space between the picture and the text wrap (style.css lines 28,29).

-portfolio_sa_v2.7 - Added line divider between heading and image withing the card in the "main" element (contact.html line 90); Added form elements for First and Last name, Email Address, and Message (contact.html line 92-132); Added a top padding of 20px to the feilds mentioned above to space them out (style.css lines 22-24).
+portfolio_sa_v2.7 - Added line divider between heading and image within the card in the "main" element (contact.html line 90); Added form elements for First and Last name, Email Address, and Message (contact.html line 92-132); Added a top padding of 20px to the feilds mentioned above to space them out (style.css lines 22-24).

+portfolio_sa_v2.8 - Added viewport meta element, ensuring content will be display properly according to the device width (index.html portfolio.html contact.html line 10).

 to-do:
 Add personal content to index.html, portfolio.html & contact.html.
 Add structure to portfolio.html.